 Therefore, there is no unity in the reporting terms (codes) from different medical centers.

-Does not enable full collaboration of medical information.
+The current situation does not enable full collaboration of medical information.

-Does not enable concentration of information in a useful and reliable manner.
+In addition, it does not enable concentration of information in a useful and reliable manner.